Marlins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In four games as the underdog over the last 10 contests, the Marlins were upset in every contest.
+- The Marlins have been underdogs four times over their past 10 games and lost every one of those contests.

-- When it comes to the over/under, the Marlins and their foes are 7-3-0 in their previous 10 contests.
+- When it comes to the over/under, the Marlins and their opponents are 6-4-0 in their last 10 games.

-- The previous 10 Marlins contests have not had a spread posted by oddsmakers.

 Explore More About This Game